ImperialJaat7121/My-own-created-ML-algorithms-/README.md

 - This repo is educational — production use should prefer well-tested libraries.

 ## Project Roadmap
-- Tree-based models: Decision Tree, Random Forest, Gradient Boosting (AdaBoost, XGBoost)
+- Tree-based models:Gradient Boosting (AdaBoost, XGBoost)
 - k‑Means and other clustering
-- SVM enhancements and more demos
 - Broader unit tests, benchmarks, and documentation

 ## Contributing